RosemaryOjwang/RosemaryOjwang-Data-Analysis-Portfolio/README.md

 ## Cyclistic Bike-Share Data Analysis

-In this case study, I analyzed Cyclistic’s bike usage data to identify key differences between casual riders (who use single-ride or full-day passes) and annual members (who have yearly subscriptions).
-Through data preparation and analysis, I discovered that casual riders have significantly longer ride durations, as compared to annual members across all days of the week.
+In this case study, I analyzed Cyclistic’s bike usage data to explore the behavior differences between casual riders (who use single-ride or full-day passes) and annual members (with yearly subscriptions).
+My process involved preparing and cleaning the data, followed by detailed analysis to uncover patterns in usage.
+I discovered that casual riders, on average, have significantly longer ride durations than annual members, and this trend holds true across all days of the week.
+These insights provide valuable context for targeting marketing efforts to each rider group.